maaz-afzal/todo-app/README.md

 # Todo List App

-A simple and clean todo list application built with React and Tailwind CSS.
+A simple and clean todo list application built with HTML, CSS and Javascript.

 ## Features